UKHomeOffice/modern-slavery-data-service/README.md

 PG_DATABASE - The database name

+DB_NAME - The default database name (We use this to create the database specified in PG_DATABASE)

 PG_PORT -  Port number to access the database

 PG_MIN_POOL - Minimum number of connections available